-Yet only 37% of those who rent have renters insurance while nearly half of all Americans play the lottery.
+Yet only 37% of those who rent have renters insurance (compared to over 90% of homeowners with homeowners insurance) while nearly half of all Americans play the lottery.
 You are not going to win the lottery.
 You have much better odds of your home being robbed or catching fire.

 If you rent your home, your landlord may or may not require you to have a renters insurance policy.
 If you’re not required to have it, you might be glad to avoid another monthly expense.